kevinjohnkiely/quick-quiz-project-2/README.md

 This is the main page of the game that holds all relevant HTML structure and linked JavaScript code that operates the game functionality.
 The page is composed of the following elements:

 ### The Header
-This appears at the top of the page and has the game name and logo on the left, and on the right the users entered username appears, welcoming them to the game.
+This appears at the top of the page and has the game name and logo on the left, and on the right the user's entered username appears, welcoming them to the game.

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/Header.png">